ebemunk/blog/content/2021-12-01-playmates/index.md

 ## Waist-to-Hips Ratio

 Waist-to-Hips Ratio, aka WHR is a simple ratio of waist circumference divided by hips circumference.
-It's been <a href="https://en.wikipedia.org/wiki/Waist%E2%80%93hip_ratio#As_an_indicator_of_attractiveness" target="_blank">theorized</a> that it has critical bearing on attractiveness.
+It's been [theorized](https://en.wikipedia.org/wiki/Waist%E2%80%93hip_ratio#As_an_indicator_of_attractiveness) that it has critical bearing on attractiveness.
 Interestingly, the research done around this also used Playboy model's WHRs in their dataset.

 <div>
   <div class="viz-title">The Magic Number</div>